NOAA-OWP/OWP-Presentations/README.md

-# OWP Conference Presentations and Posters
+# OWP Outreach and Conference Presentations and Posters
-The conference presentations and posters in this repository are that of the Office of Water Prediction (OWP) staff and affiliates.
-The presentations here were given at the American Geophysical Union 2020 Fall Meeting and the 2021 American Meteorological Society Annual Meeting.
+The conference presentations and posters, outreach material, and other documentation in this repository are that of the Office of Water Prediction (OWP) staff and affiliates.
+The repository consists of presentation material from scientific meetings including, but not limited to those with the American Geophysical Union and American Meteorological Society.
 OWP engages with the scientific community to meet its mission to collaboratively research, develop, and deliver timely and consistent, state-of-the-science-and-technology national hydrologic analyses, forecast information, data, guidance, and decision-support services to inform essential emergency management and water resources decisions across all time scales.

 ## [AGU 2020 Fall Meeting](/AGU_2020)